A Business Innovation Story: Using Technology to Bring Untapped Financial Leverage to You

 Speaker Spotlight: Ed Norton

 Award-winning actor, screenwriter, director and producer ED NORTON is a visionary entrepreneur and committed social and environmental activist.
 Norton is a founding partner of CrowdRise, the web-based technology platform that forever changed the way organizations share their mission and involve those who support their causes.
 Recognized by Barrons and Forbes as a philanthropy game-changer, CrowdRise is only one of the many philanthropy efforts which Norton oversees.
+Known for his acting as well as his activism, Norton has appeared in many notable films, most recently joining the cast of Knives Out in the sequel to the hit film.
 He is also the UN Ambassador for Biodiversity, President of the Board of the Maasai Wilderness Conservation Trust, Founding member of the Yale University Middle East Peacemakers Fund, an early member of New York’s High Line Urban Redevelopment Project.
+Highly praised for his environmentalist efforts, Variety did an interview with Norton, chatting about all things sustainability and actionable change.
+He hosted an episode of the UN’s new podcast launched in summer 2021, called No Denying It.
+In this episode, Norton introduces Nzambi Matee, a Kenyan materials engineer working towards reusing plastic to solve the housing crisis and create jobs.
 Norton speaks personally about his fundraising efforts and our responsibilities, particularly with regard to sustainability and natural resource management, in our industrial economy.
 He leaves audiences transfixed and empowered to make an impact.

 Watch some of Ed Norton's talks here > >